Degvik/degvik.github.io/research.md

 DiTEC proposes an evolutionary approach to real-time monitoring of water networks that detects inconsistency between measured sensor data and the expected situation, and performs real-time model update without needing additional calibration.
 Deep learning will be applied to create a data-driven simulation of the system.
 In case of leaks, valve degradation or sensor faults, the model is adapted to the degraded network until the maintenance takes place, which can take a long time.
 We will analyse the effect on data readings of different malfunctions, and construct a mitigating mechanism that allows to continue using the data, albeit in a limited capacity.

+##### **DDTClean: Intelligent Wastewater Treatment: Distributed Digital Twin for Clean Water NWO**

+DDTclean focuses on the development of future-facing wastewater treatment technologies.
+These novel technologies can provide intelligent wastewater governance, including collection and treatment, with the help of electrochemical-membrane technologies and scalable Artificial Intelligence enhanced distributed Digital Twin framework.
+This project addresses the existing dilemma of low treatment efficiency of decentralised wastewater, while facilitating the communication and coordination of multiple stakeholders, aiming to improve the environmental quality, especially in remote areas, and to contribute to system-wide optimal operations.

 <br/>

 <h4 class="fw-bold border-bottom pb-3 mb-5">Past Research Projects</h4>